ku-dmlab/Adaptive-Timestep-Sampler/README.md

 ```
 CUDA_VISIBLE_DEVICES=0,1 python train.py --dataset cifar10 --num-gpus 2 --distributed --rigid-launch --eval
 ```
-We recommend using 2 GPUs to reproduce the results reported in the paper,
+We recommend using 2 GPUs to reproduce the results reported in the paper.

 While training with more GPUs is also possible, the optimal hyperparameters may differ from those reported in the paper.